Scobalula/Husky/README.md

 All BSP data extracted using Husky is property of the developers, etc. Husky simply parses the data out, what you do with the data is your reponsibility.

+Some of the exported models can get pretty big.
+While all have loaded in Maya with no issue, make sure to have available resources available to load and view them.

 **Husky is currently in alpha, and with that in mind, bugs, errors, you know, the bad stuff.**

 ## Credits